 On this page, you will find information related to COVID-19 for all Stanford students and postdocs.
 Please follow links on this page for answers to frequently asked questions specific to undergrads, grad students and postdocs.
 Postdocs and grad students might also be interested in additional information for researchers and instructors/TAs.

-- Classes will be mostly remote for the spring quarter, with limited classes offered in-person.
+- Classes will be mostly remote for the summer quarter, with limited classes offered in-person.
 Teaching Commons and Teach Anywhere offer resources for instructors.

 - Stanford is following a phased recovery of university operations.
 We are currently in Stage 3 of the restart process.
 Learn more about Cardinal Recovery.

 - Health Check to self-report health status is required on a daily basis for students on campus and for employees and postdocs working in-person at a Stanford facility.
 Training on COVID-19 hygiene is required before returning to work at a campus location for the first time.

 - Employees who are fully vaccinated for COVID-19 are no longer required to wear face coverings and will no longer need to follow distancing rules in most workplace settings.
 However, face coverings may still be required for everyone, regardless of vaccination status, in certain locations such as classrooms, crowded events where physical distancing is difficult, all healthcare facilities, cars and other university vehicles occupied by more than one person, and public transportation.
 Updates will be added as we get closer to fall quarter.

 - Gatherings are generally limited to faculty, staff and students, both indoors and outdoors, with special approval required for outside visitors at special events.
 Student organizations can host outdoor gatherings until August 22.